FACT-Finder-Web-Components/documentation/markdown/en/ff-asn.md

         <select data-container="hiddenLinks">
             <option>more ...</option>
             <!--
                  This template is optional.
-If you dont supply one it defaults to:
+If you don't supply one, it defaults to:
                  <option>{{element.name}} {{group.unit}} ({{element.recordCount}})</option>
             -->
             <option data-template>My Template {{element.name}} {{group.unit}}</option>